Bruce is a software developer, amateur creator, facilitator, autodidact, aspiring psychotechnologist, etc.

 Spontaneous Order video from The Corbett Report

 When I talk with someone with a different worldview, I now approach the conversation with openness and curiosity.
 What is compelling about this person’s perspective?
 What truths does it contain?
 Can I hold this person’s perspective while continuing to hold my own?
-Is there a new, more complex perspective which includes both?
+Is there a new, more complex perspective that includes both?